magmafoundation/Magma-Blog/src/blog/2022-06-21-what-exactly-is-magma.md

 **Paper is a fork of Spigot**.
 It is based on **performance and bug-fixes**, as Spigot's performance is not perfect.
 Paper also has a much bigger API and much more features compared to CraftBukkit/Spigot.
 The gap between Spigot and Paper is much bigger than the one between CraftBukkit and Spigot though, since **Paper changes a lot of fundamental mechanics**, such as chunkloading or world generation.

-### So what is Magma?
+### So what's Magma?

 Magma takes all the changes that have been made by CraftBukkit and Spigot and **implements them into the Forge server**.
 Since Paper changes many fundamentals of the server, it is **not possible to implement all Paper changes** because they are incompatible with Forge.
-So in the end, Magma is Forge, but with the changes made by CraftBukkit and Spigot.
+So in the end, **Magma is Forge, but with the changes made by CraftBukkit and Spigot** (and some Paper changes).